florinerombach/UVvis_analysis/readme.txt

 Absorbance = - ln ( Transmittance + Reflectance )
 Absorption coefficient = Absorbance / d (cm-1)

+The following packages are needed to run this program:
+- Gooey
+- numpy
+- matplotlib

 Input data requirements:

 - All of your transmittance and reflectance data must be saved in